SouravD12/BackendShopping/README.md

-Working on an e-commerce platform using Java and Sprinboot
+Working on an e-commerce platform using Java and Springboot

 Developed the models first
 1> Category Model --> Rather then keeping the model just a String , made it a class for future expansion